 - 2. Notice.
-Upon receiving a complaint or notice that a Student may have violated the Student Conduct Code, the Director of Student Conduct and Community Standards shall serve a written notice upon the Student, either by electronic mail or by mailing to the latest address of the Student on file at the Office of the Registrar of the University, or, if necessary, by registered or certified mail or by personal service.
-A status update on the case shall be sent to the member of the university community who filed the complaint.
+Upon receiving a complaint or notice that a Student may have violated the Student Conduct Code, the Director of Student Conduct and Community Standards shall assess whether an informal resolution, alternative resolution, formal student conduct action, or other process is appropriate.
+If the Director of Student Conduct deems formal student conduct action to be appropriate, the Director will issue a written notice to the Student via their official University of Oregon address.
 Such notice shall inform the student of: - a.
 The alleged Code violation; - b.
 The opportunity for the student to meet with the Director for purposes of discussing the options for disposition of the case; - c.
 The Student's right to assistance.
 At an administrative conference with the Director (or their designee or before the Appeals Board, of the Vice President for Student Life's designee, if applicable, a Student may, but need not represent his or her own interests, or be assisted by someone including but not limited to one of the following representatives: - A. The Office of Student Advocacy; - B. Another Student; - C. A member of the faculty or administration; - D. An attorney. - d.
 The requirement to respond within 7 calendar days to arrange a meeting with the hearing officer.
 The hearing officer will proceed as provided below if the Student does not arrange to meet or fails to meet with the hearing officer as arranged. - e.
 To the extent the University provides free legal representation to students who are party to student conduct proceedings, it will ensure that free legal representation is equally available to student respondents and student complainants. - 3.
 Response: If after receiving notice, pursuant to this rule, the Student does not arrange to meet with the Director within 7 days or if the Student arranges to meet with the Director but does not attend such a meeting, the Director of Student Conduct and Community Standards may take any of the actions specified in this code for disposition of the case without consultation with or agreement by the Student. - 4.
 With the consent of an Accused Student, the Director of Student Conduct and Community Standards may defer proceedings for alleged minor violations of this Code for a period not to exceed ninety days.
 Pending complaints may be withdrawn thereafter at the discretion of the Director of Student Conduct and Community Standards or designee.